bonobonet/bonobonet.github.io/docs/botty.md

 +botty: deavmi, My name is Koolerboks
 ```

-The following let's you translate a given sentence (TODO: I presume english semantics) to the requested language, here Arabic:
+The following let's you translate a given sentence to the requested language, here Arabic:

 ```
 ~rany: .tr:ar ya like jazz?